promicsw/flow-expressions/Docs/FexElementsRef.md

 ### `Repeat One Of: RepOneOf(repMin, repMax, r => r...)`

 Repeat a OneOf expression, equivalent to: `Rep(repMin, repMax, r => r.OneOf(o => o...))`

+Repeat a OneOf construct and the following rules apply:
+- repMin = 0: Repeat 0 to repMax times.Treats the OneOf as an optional(see Opt rules).<br/>
+- repMin > 0: Must repeat at least repMin times.<br/>
+- repMax = -1: Repeat repMin to N times.Treats the OneOf, after repMin, as an optional (see Opt rules).<br/>
+- repMax > 0: Repeat repMin to repMax times and then terminates the loop.

 ```csharp
 RepOneOf(0, -1, r => r